PickledPenguin/Auto_Excel/README.md

 'p' = Paste (Type out a specified text)
 After hitting this key, return to the python window to input the desired text.
 After this is complete, the script will resume listening for other waypoints.

-'i' = Insert Data (Insert / type data in a specified sheet, column, and row of the current Excel file) After hitting this key, return to the python window to input the Excel sheet that the data you want to be inserted is in, as well as the column and row of the cell in that sheet that the data is located at.
+'i' = Insert Data (Insert / type data from the current Excel file) After hitting this key, return to the python window to input the Excel sheet that the data you want to be inserted is in, as well as the section in that sheet that the data is located at.
+If you are using file-based execution, enter the column and row that the data in contained in.
+If you are using row-based execution, enter the column that the data is contained in each row.
 If the data is a datetime type data, it will be formatted according to the format string you configured, or as a default string if no format string is configured.
 After this is complete, the script will resume listening for other waypoints.

 'w'= Wait (Wait for a specified number of seconds).
 After hitting this key, return to the python window to input the desired number of seconds.
 After this is complete, the script will resume listening for other waypoints.